CassandraSehic/CassandraSehic/aboutme.md

 ---
 ![me](/assets/img/prof.jpg)

 Hello, my name is Cassie Sehic.
 I've created this site to showcase some of my personality to future friends and employers.
-I make blog posts of whatever happens to cross my mind, showoff my personal projects, and store photos and art here.
+I make blog posts of whatever happens to cross my mind, showoff my personal projects, and store some photos and art here.
 I hope you enjoy what you see!

 ### More About Me